File Your Free Application for Federal Student Aid

 Financial aid programs are available to students who demonstrate financial need.
 Financial need is determined by filing the Free Application for Federal Student Aid (FAFSA).
 This application is the first step and cornerstone of your financial aid search.

-File as early as possible, or at least before your college and state grant agencies' financial aid deadlines or preferred filing dates.
+File as early as possible, but be aware of state grant agencies' financial aid deadlines or preferred filing dates.
 Most student financial aid is limited (there isn't always enough for everyone who applies) and awarded on a first-come, first-served basis.
 Therefore, submitting your application early/on time ensures that you'll be considered for the maximum amount of aid for which you may be eligible.